 - In 2017, Radhika Gupta became a member of the Global Leadership Council affiliated with the University of Pennsylvania.

 - After being appointed as the MD and CEO of Edelweiss Group, Radhika Gupta, at the age of 33, became India’s youngest CEO.
 Hindustan Times

 - In 2019, under the leadership of Radhika Gupta, Eidelweiss Financial Services and the Government of India signed a contract, allowing Eidelweiss to jointly manage the government’s Corporate Debt ETF accounts.
 Eidelweiss was chosen by the Indian government after beating larger players such as HDFC Asset Management Co. and ICICI Prudential Asset Management Co.
 The Print

 - In 2021, an article on Radhika Gupta was featured in Business Today Magazine.

 - In 2021, Radhika Gupta gave a presentation on mutual funds investments at the Naval War College in Goa.

 - Radhika Gupta, in the same year, was invited by LinkedIn to give a speech at its Influencer Program.

-- In 2021, Radhika Gupta was honoured by the State Bank of India (SBI) for addressing more than 60,000 women employees of the bank and educating them more on the measures through which they can increase their income and savings.
+- In 2021, Radhika Gupta was honoured by the State Bank of India (SBI) for addressing more than 60,000 women employees of the bank and educating them for increasing their income and savings.